 Change in personality or habits – more irritable

 Depression can be associated with more anger and violence in some cases.
 Frustration in athletes can occur with themselves, teammates or staff and are signs of a mental health problem.
 Irritability can be at the place of activity or outside.
-The athlete in some cases may cry more or alternatively look and act act flat or be a different persona altogether.
-In some cases the person may even self-harm and wear clothes to cover this up, or talk about death or dying.
-Athletes' normal habits can alter with depression and more isolation is usually a sign.
+The athlete in some cases may cry more or alternatively look and act flat or be a different persona altogether.
+In some cases, the person may even self-harm and wear clothes to cover this up, or talk about death or dying.
+Athletes' normal habits can alter depression and more isolation is usually a sign.

 Change in sleeping or eating habits

 Sleep times and quality is often monitored in athletes, with well-being questionnaires commonly done.
 A change in sleeping habits could include regular naps between sessions and sometimes an athlete finding a corner more regularly to sleep during the day.
 An increased look of tiredness and reduced concentration can also be signs of depression.
 Sometimes the athlete starts eating more on their own and weight losses or gains can be seen.
 These all affect performance in both training and competition.

 Depression can cause difficulty in remembering or concentrating in meetings, during their activity or performance, and in everyday life.
 The athlete may also find it difficult to express or focus on what they are required to do.
 Their mind could wander whilst someone is talking to them.
-Concussion (traumatic brain injury) or a history of concussion can also cause reduced concentration levels and impair emotional state, and so people suffering with this injury should be monitored for depression.
+Concussion (traumatic brain injury) or a history of concussion can also cause reduced concentration levels and impair emotional state, and so people suffering from this injury should be monitored for depression.